AyeshaAli05/IOT-Project/README.md

 **Tasks**

--LCD (2*16) display implementation using I2C interface with ESP32.
+- LCD (2*16) display implementation using I2C interface with ESP32.

--Integration of LCD with main working code to display status and password information.
+- Integration of LCD with main working code to display status and password information.

--Further testing of GPS.
+- Further testing of GPS.

 **GPS test Results**